Genome Data Science

 // BIST / Institute for Research in Biomedicine (IRB Barcelona) / Cancer Science programme / @GenomeDataLab

 In the GenomeDataLab, we use statistical genomics and machine learning to study quality control (QC) mechanisms that protect the integrity of information stored in the cell: its genome and the transcriptome, as well as gene functional links.

 We perform large-scale bioinformatic studies of multi-omic data from human tumors (somatic mutations, and transcriptomes), human populations (germline variation) and metagenomes (incl. human microbiomes).

-We study mechanisms of maintaining genome integrity in human cells via statistical analyses of mutation patterns in cancer, which often result from deficient DNA repair [ 1 ].
+We study mechanisms of maintaining genome stability in human cells via statistical analyses of mutation patterns in cancer, which often result from deficient DNA repair [ 1 ].
 Next, we are interested in how mRNA synthesis and turnover pathways shape genomes and transcriptomes in health and disease [ 2 ].
-Finally, we combine experimental work and genomics to scan cancer genomes for driver genes and for genetic interactions to predict tumor evolution and identify novel synthetic lethalities [ 3 ].
-More generally, we study machine learning methods to infer gene function from genomics [ 4 ].
+Finally, we combine experimental work and genomics to scan cancer genomes for genetic interactions to predict tumor evolution and identify novel synthetic lethalities [ 3 ].
+More generally, we study novel applications of machine learning methods to infer gene function from genomics [ 4 ].

 Some recent research from the GenomeDataLab: